Komanawa-Solutions-Ltd/Z22014OLW_SelwynCaseStudy/README.rst

 - Overview plots of the detection power for the full groundwater network where a reduction is possible (excluding plateau sites).
 These plots are located in the `overview_plots <GeneratedData/overview_plots>`_ folder.
 - detection power plots for each site, reduction; and, for surface water sites, assumed MRT.
 These plots are located in the `power_calc_site_plots <GeneratedData/power_calc_site_plots>`_ folder and the `power_calc_plateau_sites <GeneratedData/power_calc_plateau_sites>`_ folder for normal and plateau sites, respectively.
 - Comparisons of the detection power of surface water sites assuming different MRTs.
 These plots are located in the `power_mrt_comp <GeneratedData/power_mrt_comp>`_ folder.
+- Maps of the detection power for the full groundwater network.
+These plots are located in the `geospatial_plots <GeneratedData/geospatial_plots>`_ folder.

 How to read the results plots
 ===============================